 For short, we write $\mathcal{C}(\alpha,\cdot)\hookrightarrow \mathcal{\tilde C}(\alpha,\cdot)$ when there exists $C_1>0$ such that the first inclusion in (\ref{equiv_smooth_cl}) holds for all $C>0$.
 The validity of both inclusions is denoted by the equivalence $\mathcal{C}(\alpha,\cdot)\asymp \mathcal{\tilde C}(\alpha,\cdot)$\;.

-\begin{proof}[Proof of Theorem \ref{theo_approxclass}] Weighted moduli of smoothness are used to characterized the rate of polynomial approximations.
+\begin{proof}[Proof of Theorem \ref{theo_approxclass}] Weighted moduli of smoothness are used to characterize the rate of polynomial approximations.
 We start by relating $\mathcal{C}(\alpha,C)$ to classes defined by the rate of polynomial approximations, namely

 where $\mathcal{P}_m$ is the set of polynomials of degree at most $m$.
 Indeed, we see that, since $T$ is a linear isometry,

 As stated in Corollary 7.25 in \citet{ditzian87}, we have the equivalence $\mathcal{\bar C}(\alpha,\cdot) \asymp \mathcal{\tilde C}'(\alpha,\cdot)$, where $\mathcal{\tilde C}'(\alpha,C)$ is defined as $\mathcal{\tilde C}(\alpha,C)$ but with $a'$ and $b'$ replacing $a$ and $b$.
 Hence, it only remains to show that